patrickcberry/meteor-deploy/README.md

 ```
   git clone https://github.com/patrickcberry/meteor-deploy
 ```

-### Create a virtual machine

-Creating a VMware virtual machine will not be described here in detail.
-Either,
-+ Copy an existing Ubuntu 14.04 LTS template VM, or
-+ Create a new Virtual Machine in VMWare Workstation and install the OS from the Ubuntu 14.04 ISO

 ### Generate SSH keys

 From the ```meteor-deploy``` folder enter the following command to create a directory to store keys,